Wild Animals & Birds

 Click on any condition for more information.
 Send a request if a disease is not shown or is not yet covered.
 N.B.
 Some of these links are in preparation.

 We don’t usually charge for attending wild animals and birds.
-The type of wild animals seen hitherto include wild mammals such as deer, badgers, squirrels, foxes, rabbits, hares, otters, stoats, weasels, hedgehogs and wild birds such as owls, buzzards, falcons, eagles, hawks, kites, ducks, geese, swans, moorhens, coots, finches, sparrows, starlings, blackbirds, pigeons, doves, blackbirds, crows, rooks, jackdaws, magpies, robins and thrushes.
+The type of wild animal seen hitherto include wild mammals such as deer, badgers, squirrels, foxes, rabbits, hares, otters, stoats, weasels, hedgehogs and wild birds such as owls, buzzards, falcons, eagles, hawks, kites, ducks, geese, swans, moorhens, coots, finches, sparrows, starlings, blackbirds, pigeons, doves, blackbirds, crows, rooks, jackdaws, magpies, robins and thrushes.
 We have also dealt with lizards, and toads.
 We would be very willing to treat aquatic mammals such as dolphins and seals.
 We have also treated orphan elephants (homeopathy for elephants), in Africa, albeit from the UK.
+All wildlife is deserving of our respect and care.

 Legislation affecting the handling and treatment of Wild Animals in the UK